 Conjunction of biochemistry, physics and mathematics, supported by the mechanisms of evolution, naturally-occurring patterns in plants show the connection between organic and inorganic worlds and between main forces that form those two realms, constantly affecting one another.

-Even though there is a prejudice towards symmetry in many creatures, perfectly symmetrical plants need the support of chaotic and seemingly disordered networks.
-Fungi, connecting single plants into a coordinated network, through which they exchange information and nutrients, and roots both look like tangled threads, combined without any particular order.
+Even though there is a prejudice towards symmetry in many creatures, perfectly symmetrical plants need the support of seemingly disordered networks.
+Fungi connecting single plants into a coordinated network, through which they exchange information and nutrients, and roots both look like tangled threads, combined without any particular order.

 In fact, fungi and roots follow the rules of fractal branching.
 When they grow, new cells appear on the tip of an existing branch and randomly divide into small branches, which repeat the parental branch.
 Those offshoots then grow and interconnect with each other, this phenomenon called anastomosis, and because of this coalescence, the initial structure of a fractal gets hidden.